Cacodemon345/BlastThruReborn/readme.md

 Alternatively, just put ball.glo on the executable folder and run the program with "extractdata" argument.
 This requires that you got GloDecrypt from https://github.com/Cacodemon345/GloDecrypt and put the GloDecrypt executable (named GloDecrypt.exe or GloDecrypt) on this project's executable folder, assuming you followed the requirements to build that project.
 In all cases, you must make sure the "art" and "sound" folder exists in the executable.
 The folders also must contain everything from the original Blast Thru installation's same folders.
 You won't be able to run the game otherwise.
 You will be asked to select the MIDI device on first run.
+The default MIDI device can be changed by editing bt.ini.

 Note that quite a bit of stuff in the program that the original game has remains unimplemented.